CrossRef/event-data-user-guide/event-data-manual.md

 When you use the **collected** view you should be aware that it may contain Events that occurred in the past.

-When you use the **occurred** view you should be aware that that the results may change over time, and that events may have happened in the past that have not yet been collected.
+When you use the **occurred** view you should be aware that that the results may change over time, and that Events may have happened in the past that have not yet been collected.

 ### Stable dataset with `collected`

 The `collected` dataset provides a stable dataset that can be referenced.
 You can be confident that the data returned by a query URL won't change over time.
-You can also be confident that by collecting data for each day you will build a complete dataset of events collected over that period.
+You can also be confident that by collecting data for each day you will build a complete dataset of Events collected over that period.

 The downside of this is that you will not be able to find Events that occurred on a given day without downloading a complete dataset.